 When Do I Need a Business Lawyer for My Small Business?

-Among the myriad worries for entrepreneurs who are starting or are already running a small business is the question of whether they need a business lawyer.
+Among the countless worries for entrepreneurs who are starting or are already running a small business is the question of whether they need a business lawyer.
 The perception is that attorneys charge high rates and many small businesses don't have much, if any, extra capital with which to pay lawyers.
 As a result, most small business owners only hire an attorney experienced with business matters when confronted with a serious legal problem (e.g., you're sued by a customer).
-But legal help is a cost of doing business that often saves you money and helps your business in the long run.
+However, legal help is a cost of doing business that often saves you money and helps your business in the long run.

 While you certainly don't need an attorney for every step of running your business, an ounce of prevention is worth a pound of the cure.
-This article will cover when you can cover legal issues on your own or with minimal attorney assistance and when you will definitely need a business lawyer.
+This article will explain when you can cover legal issues on your own or with minimal attorney assistance and when you will definitely need a business lawyer.

 Issues You Can Handle on Your Own

 There are certain matters that are fairly straightforward and/or not unduly difficult to learn and therefore do not require the services of an attorney who charges at least $200 per hour.
 There are enough expenses associated with running a business, why not save yourself a load of money and do it yourself if you can?